 "Yes," she said.

 I was horrified!
-I had videotaped her doing so well with assessing

-	situations of uncertainty for gap judgment, I had already reported that

-	she could assess them very accurately, and here she was, saying that

-	this place was safe to cross when any FOOL could tell just by listening

-	that you CAN'T TELL WHETHER OR NOT IT'S CLEAR TO CROSS!
+I had videotaped her doing so well with assessing situations of uncertainty for gap judgment, I had already reported that she could assess them very accurately, and here she was, saying that this place was safe to cross when any FOOL could tell just by listening that you CAN'T TELL WHETHER OR NOT IT'S CLEAR TO CROSS!

-	I gulped and said, "So..... you think you can hear the cars here well

-	enough to know that it is clear to cross whenever it is quiet?"
+I gulped and said, "So..... you think you can hear the cars here with enough warning to know that it is clear to cross whenever it is quiet?"

 "Oh, no, of course I can't!" she said.
-"You didn't ask me that, you

-	asked me if it was safe to cross."
+"You didn't ask me that, you asked me if it was safe to cross."

 She explained, "Even though I can't hear the cars until they are fairly close, the chance that a car is coming when I step out is very small and even if it does, they are going so slowly that it is highly likely that the driver would stop for me, so I feel that it would be safe to cross here.

 But it wouldn't be safe at 5:30 when everyone is coming home, that would be too risky for me."

 I thought to myself, "OH!"